-Land Use includes the emissions and sequestration ability associate with changing land use patterns.
-The CAP does not include mitigation strategies for this focus area, but includes actions with co-benefits that are designed to improve the community's ability to adapt to the impacts of climate change.
+Land Use includes the emissions and sequestration ability associated with changing land use patterns.
+The CAP does not include specific mitigation strategies for this focus area because direct land use related GHG emissions were not measured as part of the CAP baseline inventory.
+However, the Land Use focus area includes actions intended to improve the community's ability to adapt to the impacts of climate change.